Chapter 25:

 The day began like any other.

 Mutsuki set his bag down, sorted his long skirt, and stretched his shoulders in preparation for the usual mayhem.
-He could already hear little footsteps and excited whispers from down the hall.
-Youchan had just finished making sure the portal is open.
-Sunlight streamed warmly through the paper windows, lighting the classroom in soft morning gold.
+Youchan had just finished making sure the portal opened accordingly, but he could already hear little pitter-patter and excited whispers from down the hall.
+Sunlight streamed warmly through the paper windows and lighted the classroom in soft morning gold.

 Personalized greetings done.
 All sat in their respective seats.
 Everything seemed normal.